Skip to content

 kubernetes2simple exists as an all-inclusive distribution — helmfile2compose + every extension, one script, zero config.
 It's convenient for a quick test, but probably not what you want long-term: it enables transforms like bitnami that silently replace images, which may not be desired for your stack.
 As a maintainer, you'll want to pick your extensions deliberately.

 fix-permissions is bundled with the distribution and active by default.
 It generates a busybox init service that fixes bind mount ownership for non-root containers — in most cases a net gain.
-If you don't want it: bundled extensions can't be individually disabled yet (it's on the roadmap).
-In the meantime, use a compose.override.yml to neutralize it:
+If you don't want it, disable it in dekube.yaml:

 Download helmfile2compose.py from the latest helmfile2compose release.

-If your stack uses CRDs that have an dekube extension (Keycloak, cert-manager, trust-manager), grab the extension .py files from their repos too and drop them in an extensions/ directory next to the script:
+If your stack uses CRDs that have an dekube extension (Keycloak, cert-manager, trust-manager), grab the extension .py files from their repos too and drop them in .dekube/extensions/:

 ├── keycloak.py # from dekube-provider-keycloak